andycranston/backdate/README.md

 ```

 As we want to work out the number of days in the month
-only the last line of the output is of interest to
+only the last line of the output is of interest so
 use the `tail` command like this:

 ```